sdr-enthusiasts/docker-acarshub/README.md

 ## Logging

 * All processes are logged to the container's stdout.
-If `VERBOSE` is enabled, all received messages are logged to the container log as well.
+If `QUIET_LOGS` is disabled, all received aircraft messages are logged to the container log as well.
 General logging can be viewed with `docker logs [-f] container`.

 ## Future improvements